 How important is achieving these things to you?

-Because at the end of the day the value you place on having control of your life and being able to participate in active things like walking your dog, playing with the kids, travelling overseas, playing sport, cleaning the house, having some fun in bed with your lover, feeling energized and comfortable throughout the day is the key factor in positive results.
+Because at the end of the day, the value you place on having control of your life and being able to participate in active things like walking your dog, playing with the kids, overseas travel, playing sport, cleaning the house, feeling energized and comfortable throughout the day is the key factor in positive results.

-If you have a cranky back and would love to experience some positive results I would be so very excited to support you on that journey.
-I have a strong focus on explaining what is happening with your body and why/how exercises can help.
-Knowledge is powerful.
+If you have a cranky back and would love to experience some positive results, let the EP.
+EP. team support you on that journey.